spacetelescope/jdaviz/docs/cubeviz/notebook.rst

 This code can be used to access data from the different viewers, which is returned as a dictionary.
 The viewer options in the `cubeviz` configuration are `spectrum-viewer`, `flux-viewer`, `uncert-viewer`, and `mask-viewer`.
-Using the appropriate data label, the data in it's native type can be returned from this dictionary like so::
+Using the appropriate data label, the data in its native type can be returned from this dictionary like so::

     cubeviz.app.get_data_from_viewer('spectrum-viewer')['Subset 1']